 HOW TO MAKE STEAK FAJITA ROLLUPS

-- Once you’ve got that whole seasoning mix prepared, bust out the thinly sliced Sirloin Tip Steak (Carne Asada) and cut it into about 2-inches wide and 6-ish inches long strips.
+- Take out thinly sliced Sirloin Tip Steak (Carne Asada) and cut it into about 2-inches wide and 6-ish inches long strips.

-- Season the strips with that fajita seasoning mix, set it aside and start slicing the bell peppers and onions.
+- Season the strips with fajita seasoning mix, set aside and start slicing the bell peppers and onions.

-- When you’re done with that, please take out your grill pan, heat it up and cook the veg for a few minutes.
+- Take out a grill pan, heat it up and cook the veg for a few minutes.

-- Once that is finished, either let the peppers cool down a bit or use tongs to transfer them to the prepared steak strips.
+- Let the peppers cool down; using a pair of tongs, transfer the peppers to the prepared steak strips.

 - Roll up the steak, secure it with a toothpick, put it all back in the grill pan and cook it for about 2 minutes per side, or to desired doneness.

 Next: plate it and serve!